phalcon-orphanage/docs/es/reference/events.rst

     // Execute methods in the component
     $myComponent->someTask();

-As "someTask" is executed, the two methods in the listener will be executed, producing the following output:
+As :code:`someTask()` is executed, the two methods in the listener will be executed, producing the following output:

 .. code-block:: php

     Here, beforeSomeTask
+    Here, someTask
     Here, afterSomeTask

-Additional data may also passed when triggering an event using the third parameter of "fire":
+Additional data may also passed when triggering an event using the third parameter of :code:`fire()`:

 .. code-block:: php